Overview

 Limitations & What I’d Do Differently

-The marketplace taxonomy mapping was hand-crafted for the initial set of categories — a proper learned taxonomy alignment would scale better as new product categories are added.
+The marketplace taxonomy mapping was hand-crafted for the initial set of categories.
+A proper learned taxonomy alignment would scale better as new product categories are added - without requiring manual extension every time the catalog expands.

 The demand forecasting models were trained per-marketplace in isolation.
 A hierarchical model that shares information across marketplaces would improve accuracy for low-velocity SKUs where per-marketplace data is sparse.